Devsh-Graphics-Programming/WorkstationVM/README.md

 Unofficial activation tools are outside the scope of this setup.
 They bypass official licensing and can create audit or compliance risk for business use.

+**Win 11 PRO VM inside a Win 11 PRO Host does indeed need 2 separate windows licenses as per the EULA!**

 ## VPN

 If a customer provides a VPN profile or config, import and enable it inside this VM only.
 Do not enable customer VPN profiles on the host.